VIOLATIONS OF FREEDOM OF EXPRESSION, THE RIGHT TO A FREE & FAIR TRIL AND FREEDOM FROM ARBITRARY DENTION & ARREST IN SWAZILAND

 The Center for Human Rights & Humanitarian Law at American University Washington College of Law, along with many other human rights institutions and governments, is gravely concerned regarding the serious violations of the human rights to freedom of expression, right to a free and impartial trial, freedom from arbitrary detention in the case of Thulani Maseko and Bheki Makhubu in Swaziland, which holds the honor of being the last autocratically-ruled kingdom in sub-saharan africa under King Ngwenyama Mswati III.

 Thulani Maseko is a Swazi human rights lawyer and graduate of American University Washington College of Law.
 Bheki Makhubu is a prominent journalist and the editor of the Nation magazine.
-These two men were arrested, detained, and convicted of contempt of court for exercising their fundamental human rights to freedom of expression in writing and publishing articles criticizing the judiciary in Swaziland.
+These two men were arrested, detained, convicted of contempt of court, and sentenced to two years in prison, for exercising their fundamental human rights to freedom of expression in writing and publishing articles criticizing the judiciary in Swaziland.

-The trial of Mr. Maseko and Mr. Makhubu clearly violates their human rights to a free and fair trial by an impartial judiciary.
-Moreover, the continued detention of Mr. Maseko and Mr. Makhubu is a violation of their rights to liberty and freedom from arbitrary arrest and detention.
+The trial of Mr. Maseko and Mr. Makhubu violated their human rights to a free and fair trial by an impartial judiciary.
+Moreover, the imprisonment of Mr. Maseko and Mr. Makhubu is a violation of their rights to liberty and freedom from arbitrary arrest and detention.
 A full case summary is available here on our website.
 Below is a compilation of statements made on behalf of Mr. Maseko and Mr. Makhubu from across the globe, as well as news articles and other resources.

 The Center for Human Rights & Humanitarian Law at American University Washington College of Law called for the immediate acquital and release of Mr. Maseko and Mr. Makhubu in this statement.